MagnusThome/RejsaRubberTrac/pcb/README.md

 Mount the two long pin headers connecting to the cpu/bluetooth board.
 Note: you don't have to solder all pins if you don't want, there are markings on the board showing what pins you have to solder.

 Solder on the cpu/bluetooth board.
 Again, not all pins needs to be soldered but if you're unsure, solder all.

+NOTE: Make sure you place the shorter of the two pin headers in its proper holes.
+There is an adjacent extra hole for another (normally unused) component that can be mistaken to belong to the header.
+There are clear markings on the board to tell you which is which.

 <img src="images/daughterboards/06.jpg">

 # Mounting a temperature sensor that comes __without__ a daughter board